Arcticgrayling/TidyDataProject/README.md

   * For testing and verification purposes,  intermediary data was used.
 	The script removes some of this data after the Test data is processed to free memeory.

-3. Test data is loaded into tables.
+3. Loads test data into tables.
-	A. Labels are given to this test data.
+  * Labels are given to this test data.
-	B. Activities (with names) and Subject columns are added to the beginning of the test data table.
+  * Activities (with names) and Subject columns are added to the beginning of the test data table.
-	C. Remove undesired columns/variables.
+  * Remove undesired columns/variables.
 A reg script is used to select only Variables with mean() and std() in the variable name.
 4. The Test and and Train data are merged.
 They have been cleaned identically so they merge correctly.
 5. The complete data is processed so each variable is grouped by Activity and Subject and the mean calculated.  "group_by" and "summarize_each" were used to perform this because of the intuitive language of the functions.